ju-arroyom/mlops-zoomcamp-project-2025/README.md

 ## Dataset

-The datset used in this project was downloaded from [Kaggle](https://www.kaggle.com/datasets/iamtanmayshukla/cardiac-arrest-dataset/data).
-It comprises five widely used heart disease datatsets available indepedently on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/).
+The dataset used in this project was downloaded from [Kaggle](https://www.kaggle.com/datasets/iamtanmayshukla/cardiac-arrest-dataset/data).
+It comprises five widely used heart disease datasets available indepedently on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/).

 - Total Instances: 1026 patients